 }

 Something is wrong here.
-Not catastrophically wrong — the code still works, and it’s already meaningfully better than what we started with — but there’s a smell drifting up off the gameplay side that we haven’t named yet.
+Not catastrophically — the code still works, and it’s already better than what we started with.
+But something’s off, and we haven’t named it yet.

 The state machine you didn’t write

 Look at that gameplay-side code again.
 Every if is checking a different combination of isGrounded, isCrouching, isAttacking, isStunned.
-Every block is trying to reconstruct, in its own way, the same question: “what is the character actually doing right now?”
+Every block is trying to reconstruct the same question: “what is the character actually doing right now?”

-The character clearly has modes.
-Standing, jumping, crouching, attacking — those are all modes, and programmers call them states.
-A system that tracks which state we’re in and which transitions between states are allowed is called a state machine.
+The character has modes.
+Standing, jumping, crouching, attacking — programmers call these states, and a system that tracks which state we’re in and which transitions are allowed is a state machine.
 Our character already has one.
-It just lives nowhere.
-There’s no place in the code where you can read the list of states, or the rules for moving between them.
-The state machine is there, but it’s implicit, smeared across a tangle of flags.
+It just lives nowhere — there’s no place in the code where you can read the list of states or the rules for moving between them.
+The state machine is implicit, smeared across a tangle of flags.

-This is a common, painful trap, and it deserves more space than I want to give it here — so I’ve written about it separately.
-For this post, just one consequence is enough to feel the danger: with four booleans, you can express sixteen combinations, but only a handful of those — standing, crouching, jumping, attacking — actually make sense.
+This is a common, painful trap, and I’ve written about it separately.
+For this post, one consequence is enough: with four booleans you can express sixteen combinations, but only a handful — standing, crouching, jumping, attacking — actually make sense.
 The rest are nonsense the language will happily let you reach.
-The only thing keeping the character out of those combinations is your personal vigilance about every if condition you write.
+The only thing keeping the character out of them is your personal vigilance about every if you write.
 Sooner or later you forget, and a player T-poses mid-air because two if blocks disagreed about what was going on.

-The fix, in one sentence: stop expressing the character’s mode through a pile of independent flags, and start expressing it as a single named thing — an enum, or a sealed hierarchy of state classes — that can only hold one value at a time.
-The compiler then enforces what your if conditions were failing to enforce by hand.
-The linked post goes deep on how and why.
+The fix, in one sentence: stop expressing the character’s mode as a pile of independent flags.
+Express it as a single named thing — an enum, or a sealed hierarchy of state classes — that can only hold one value at a time.
+The compiler then enforces what your ifs were failing to enforce by hand.

 Here’s what that looks like in our code.
 We replace the pile of booleans with a single named state: